RESEARCH & INNOVATION

 Warm educational scene: teacher and child learning moment

 Children don’t learn in apps; they learn in ecosystems: at the dinner table, in the classroom, in the conversations between home and school.
-In his classic work on the 2-sigma problem, Bloom identified the alterable objects of change in a child’s learning: the learner, the instructional materials, the teacher, and the home environment.
+In his classic work on the 2-sigma problem, Bloom identified the objects of change in a child’s learning: the learner, the instructional materials, the teacher, and the home environment.
 Most educational improvement efforts work on only one or two, typically the teacher and the materials.
 Very few personalize to the needs of each individual child, and fewer still treat families as the powerful learning partners the evidence shows they can be.
-Our research asks what becomes possible when you work through all four at once.
+Our research asks what becomes possible when you work through all four objects at once.

 Learning happens in ecosystems